mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 256 - Mutable Getters/readme.md

 **When you break encapsulation, you take responsibility away from an object.
 Integrity is lost.**

 Returning a page in a book is like an immutable copy.
-It cannot be edited, like a human memory.
+It can't be edited, like a human memory.

 You can edit some memories by bringing them from long-term memory.